Ernest W. Gibson Jr.: Early career

 Gibson began practicing law in Brattleboro in 1927.
 A Republican, he was State's Attorney of Windham County from 1929 to 1933; assistant secretary of the Vermont Senate from 1931 to 1933; and secretary from 1933 to 1940.

-While serving on the Senate staff, Gibson was part of a network of acquaintances who were all lawyers, Republican party activists and National Guard members.
-In addition to Gibson, this group included: Leonard F. Wing; Harold J. Arthur; Murdock A. Campbell; and Francis William Billado.
+While serving on the Senate staff, Gibson was part of a network of acquaintances who were all lawyers, Republican party activists, and National Guard members.
+In addition to Gibson, this group included Leonard F. Wing, Harold J. Arthur, Murdock A. Campbell, and Francis William Billado.

 U.S. Senator

 Gibson was appointed to the United States Senate by Governor George D. Aiken on June 24, 1940, filling the vacancy caused by the death of his father, Ernest Willard Gibson.
-The younger Gibson served from June 24, 1940 to January 3, 1941, but did not run in the election to fill the vacancy.
+The younger Gibson served from June 24, 1940, to January 3, 1941, but did not run in the election to fill the vacancy.
 He was succeeded in the Senate by Aiken, a family friend.
 Political observers assumed that Gibson accepted the temporary appointment to facilitate Aiken's election.
 Knowing that Aiken desired to become a Senator, Gibson accepted the appointment and agreed not to run in a primary against him, which another appointee might have done.
-Gibson was willing to fill the vacancy temporarily and then defer to Aiken because Gibson hoped to serve as Governor.
+Gibson was willing to fill the vacancy temporarily and then defer to Aiken because Gibson hoped to serve as governor.

 World War II

-From January to May 1941, Gibson was Executive Secretary and later Chairman of the Committee to Defend America by Aiding the Allies (the William Allen White Committee), which advocated for aid to the Allies prior to United States military involvement in World War II.
+From January to May 1941, Gibson was Executive Secretary and later Chairman of the Committee to Defend America by Aiding the Allies (the William Allen White Committee), which advocated for aid to the Allies before United States military involvement in World War II.

 Gibson volunteered for active duty during World War II and served in the South Pacific as G-2 (Intelligence Officer) with the 43rd Infantry Division.
 He later served on the Intelligence staff at the United States Department of War.
 He was promoted to major in July 1942, and lieutenant colonel in November 1942.

 While serving in the Pacific Theater, Gibson was wounded.
 A newspaper photo showing him having his head bandaged after he was wounded was circulated internationally, along with a caption identifying him as a former Senator, and he gained a measure of fame as a result.

 When John F. Kennedy and his crew from PT-109 were rescued, the coconut shell Kennedy used to send a message asking for help came into Gibson's possession.
 Gibson later returned it to Kennedy.
-Kennedy had the shell preserved in a glass paperweight, which was displayed on his Oval Office desk during his presidency.
-It is now on display at the John F. Kennedy Library in Boston, Massachusetts.
+Kennedy had the shell preserved in a glass paperweight displayed on his Oval Office desk during his presidency.
+It is now displayed at the John F. Kennedy Library in Boston, Massachusetts.

 Gibson was discharged in September 1945, shortly after receiving promotion to colonel.
-His awards included the Silver Star, Legion of Merit and Purple Heart.
+His awards included the Silver Star, Legion of Merit, and Purple Heart.